S-Temple/637Assignment3/seng637-a3-Team6.md

 TC3:lower<value<upper

-Other infeasible as it is impossible to have Range with lower > upper.
-Making line 8 the same as: return true; Good defensive programming to write line 8 the way it is though.
+The other case is infeasible as it is impossible to have Range with lower > upper.
+Making line 8 the same as: "return true;" it is good defensive programming to write line 8 the way it is though.
 As such it's impossible to improve coverage.

 # 3 A detailed description of the testing strategy for the new unit test